 According to Petek, the first known evangelical group was led by Jesuit Antonio Monserate headed to Mansarovar region Tibet in 1580-83, and he was presented before Mugal King Akbar before entering Tibet."
-The campaign to quest Nepal and Tibet by Europian began with the Catholic Evangelists in the 17th Century.
-The Portuguese Father Joao Kabral was the first European evangelist to enter Nepal when he was returning to Bengal from Shigatse, Tibet in 1628.
+The campaign to quest Nepal and Tibet by European began with the Catholic Evangelists in the 17th Century.
+The Portuguese Father Joao Kabral was the first European missionary to enter Nepal when he was returning to Bengal from Shigatse, Tibet in 1628.

 The first missionary assigned to Nepal was Father Anriko Roth in 1667, however, it is unknown whether he could enter Nepal or not because he died on 20th June 1668.
 An Armenian came to Nepal to establish the mission and preach the Gospel in 1679.
-He stayed for a few weeks but because of loneliness, he return to Patan in 1680 without having any achievements.
+He stayed for a few weeks but because of loneliness, he return to Patna, India in 1680 without having any achievements.
 After that, the mission to Nepal halted for a long time and regional mission organizations in India have shown less interest in Nepal

-Capuchin Father Della Penna reestablished Nepal Mission in January 1715, and Father Jesheppe Feliche Da Morro and Jobhanni Frachesko Da Fosombroone helped him in the mission.
+According to Petek, Capuchin Father Della Penna reestablished Nepal Mission in January 1715, and Father Jesheppe Feliche Da Morro and Jobhanni Frachesko Da Fosombroone helped him in the mission.
 However, Father Della went for Tibet Mission and the other two missionaries stayed in Kathmandu.
-There was an open door for the Gospel because of their knowledge in the medical field.
-They started the mission as a medical mission because everyone wanted to get treatments.
-King Jagajjay Malla had also given them a place to stay.
+Because these two brothers were skilled in the medical profession and their ability to treat patients opened the door for the Gospel, King Jagajjay Malla had provided them with housing.
 During that period other missionaries also came to Nepal because of the difficulties in Tibet.

 Another significant work has been done by Cindy Perry in her book A Biographical History of the Church in Nepal.
-Perry asserts,
+Perry also confirms these facts and gives brief details about how it was then.
+She writes,

 The Capuchins were back in the Valley of Nepal with hitherto unknown freedom to live and share them faith.
 During the next few years ten more adults were brought into the Church in Kathmandu, and in Bhadgaon 30 persons "in danger of death" were baptized. ...
 Small Christian community of local believers slowly growing in both Kathmandu and Bhadgaon...
 Then in 1744 the Capuchin Fathers had an invitation to extend their ministry in to Patan.

-According to Perry, the ordinary people were more receptive to the Gospel than the Brahmins and nobles yet conversion was rare because of fear of being outcasted or losing jobs.
-They were few, mostly ordinary people, and many were Newar landless farmers.
-Some of them were converted in Tibet, who traditionally migrated for trade or jobs.

-Perry states that there was also a favorable time for Christianity in Nepal,
+Perry goes on to describe the scenario of that brief golden era in the following manner:

 Their ruler had declared them free to embrace this new religion without fear of molestation, and they had church buildings in which to meet.
 Many of them were landless Newar farmers.
 When the Fathers wanted to buy and distribute some land to them so they could support themself, the Raja of Bhadgaon finally donated a few bighas.

+According to Perry, at that era the ordinary people were more receptive to the Gospel than the Brahmins and nobles, yet conversion was rare because of fear of being outcasted or losing jobs.
+They were few, mostly ordinary people, and many were Newar landless farmers.
+Some of them were converted in Tibet, who traditionally migrated for trade or jobs.
+Perry claims, "They eventually took Christian names when baptized.
+They married, had children, worshipped in Christian meeting houses, died and buried in Christian cemeteries."
+During that period 80 adults were instructed and baptized and nine Christian marriages were conducted.
+"Adding to the visibility of this new faith in the valley, two churches complete with cemeteries were built.
+Our Lady's Assumption was dedicated on March 1760 in Kathmandu, near Thamel area.
+There was also a Church at Bhadgaon."
+Regrettably, these structures were later destroyed, and nothing is left to indicate where they were exactly.